matiaskorhonen/brewtoad-export/README.md

 node index.js PROFILE_URL [USERNAME] [PASSWORD]
 ```

 Replace `PROFILE_URL` with the URL to your recipes on Brewtoad (e.g. <https://www.brewtoad.com/users/45285/recipes>).

-The username and password are _optional_. if all your recipes are public you don't need to sign in.
+`USERNAME` and `PASSWORD` are _optional_.
+If all your recipes are public you don't need to sign in.

 ### Examples